Meet Alexis.

 In our work together, I can help you:

-Choose supplements with confidence so you know you’re meeting key requirements like folate, iron, choline, and DHA.
+• Choose supplements with confidence so you know you’re meeting key requirements.

-Reduce your risk for complications such as gestational diabetes, preeclampsia, or anemia with personalized nutrition strategies.
+• Reduce your risk for complications with personalized nutrition strategies.

-Support your baby’s long-term health through evidence-based nutrition approaches that nurture development and resilience.
+• Support your baby’s long-term health through evidence-based nutrition approaches.

 What makes this approach unique is that you’ll receive more than just general guidelines.
 With specialized training in perinatal nutrition, I combine clinical knowledge with compassion for the lived experience of pregnancy and postpartum.
 My goal is to help you feel cared for and reassured, while giving you the tools to make confident, nourishing choices every step of the way.